hsenasilva/istio-sample/README.md

 * README.md - this file
 * pom.xml - this file is the Maven Project Object Model for the web service
-* demo1 - this directory contains your Kotlin Service source files
+* demo1 - this directory contains your Kotlin Spring Boot app source files

 Getting Started
 ---------------